xtaran/confluence-to-github/README.md

 You can run this script multiple times on your exported files: it deletes .md files in the output directory before creatting them.

 ## To export a space from confluence
-1. In confluence, navigate to Space Tools / Content Tools / Export and choose XML format.
-2. Download the export zip and unzip.
+1. In Confluence, navigate to Space Tools / Content Tools / Export and choose XML format.
+Download the export zip.
+2. Clone this repo to your laptop.
+3. Unzip the Confluence export inside the cloned project dir.
-3. Run convert-html-entities.sh one time on exported files.
+4. Run convert-html-entities.sh on exported files.
+It's only necessary to run it once.
-4. Run generate.sh script.
+5. Run generate.sh script.
-5. Review generated content under out/wiki.
+6. Review generated content under out/wiki.
+You can copy files and commit to a GitHub code repo to verify the markdown in GitHub itself.
-6. Move wiki home page to Home.md.
+7. Move wiki home page to Home.md.
-6. Copy content from out/wiki to your cloned github wiki and add/push
+8. Clone your GitHub wiki (not the repo code!).
+Copy .md files from out/wiki into the wiki and add/commit/push.

 ## Example of export / import commands
 ```bash